codepath/android_guides/Extended-ActionBar-Guide.md

 getSupportActionBar().setCustomView(R.layout.actionbar_title);
 ```

 At this point, we now have replaced the default ActionBar with our preferred layout and have complete control over it's appearance.
-If you want to **include the app icon with the custom layout**:
+If you want to **include the app icon with the custom layout** you need to append `DISPLAY_SHOW_HOME` as well:

 ```java
 getActionBar().setDisplayOptions(ActionBar.DISPLAY_SHOW_CUSTOM | ActionBar.DISPLAY_SHOW_HOME);